hanrea/UserGuideForMAC/widget/layout/en.md

 ## Description

 The layout subclass implements a container layer in the touch screen.
-The layout subclass is a subclass of UIWidget.
+The layout subclass is a subclass of Widget.
 The control provides methods to set the layer container's clip, width and height, background color opacity, fill color, picture resources and other attributes.

 ## General Property